mfalda/fsharp-scite/Readme.md

 ##fsharp-scite

 In this repository there is an alpha-quality SciTE extension for ScriptManager and a F# properties file for syntax and other commands.
-I put here my work in the hope that someone more skilled than me in SciTE internals will make a better estension.

 ## Features